kragorg/dng/characters/Kragor Grimstride.md

 paid for my protection,
 though my true purpose
 was survival.
-Traveling alone meant certain death in these treacherous lands.
+Traveling alone meant certain death.
 Joining caravans and groups
 was a matter of strategic necessity.